 Dear Family, your Operation Maths guide to Lines and Angles

-Dear Family, given below is a brief guide to understanding the topic of lines and angles as well as some practical suggestions as to how you might support your children’s understanding at home.
+Dear Family, below is a brief guide to understanding the topic of lines and angles as well as some practical suggestions as to how you might support your children’s understanding at home.
 Also below, are a series of links to digital resources that will help both the children, and you, learn more about lines and angles.
 The digital resources are organised according to approximate class level:

 Understanding Lines and Angles